 Raising a child with a mental health condition can be challenging, but there are ways to make life easier.
 Research shows that 1 in 5 kids experience or will experience a mental health condition.
 Mental health conditions are very common and you are not alone.
 Many parents have faced similar experiences with success.
-Here are some things to consider as you embark on your path to wellbeing.
+Here are some things to consider as you embark on the path to your child’s wellbeing.

 1. Be Observant